giannkas/ecofolder/tutorial1.md

 A PDF file is displayed, which shows the results of the reachability checks.
 These checks determine whether a marking (starting from the initial marking) is reachable in the net.
 The output confirms a unique event sequence that reaches the target marking, but there may be others.
 At the moment of writing this tutorial, the author did not find one single marking with multiple event sequences that could be illustrated.

-We can use the module `minconfs-to-marking` to compute all the _minimal_ configurations (event sequences) that lead to specific marking(s).
+We can use the module `confs-to-marking` to compute all the _minimal_ (by default, use `-maxconf` flag to compute _maximal_ configurations instead) configurations (event sequences) that lead to specific marking(s).
 Minimality in this context means the least number of events in each sequence (configuration) needed to reach my desired marking(s).
-Therefore, let us modify the marking in `termites_pr.bad` file to include more target markings before using `minconfs-to-marking` module.
+Therefore, let us modify the marking in `termites_pr.bad` file to include more target markings before using `confs-to-marking` module.
 The next marking query will be used to test this module (which corresponds to attractors' markings we computed before):

 ```bash
 Ac+,Ec-,Fg-,Rp-,Sd-,Te-,Wd*,Wk-